pyscript/pyscript/README.md

 * `<py-script>`: can be used to define python code that is executable within the web page.
 The element itself is not rendered to the page and is only used to add logic
 * `<py-repl>`: creates a REPL component that is rendered to the page as a code editor and allows users to write executable code

-Check out the [pyscriptjs/examples](pyscriptjs/examples) folder for more examples on how to use it, all you need to do is open them in Chrome.
+Check out the [examples](examples) folder for more examples on how to use it, all you need to do is open them in Chrome.

 ## How to Contribute